snozbxrry/cryptoBlock/README.md

 3. Confirm the reset
 4. Restart the extension

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-### Development Setup
-1. Clone the repository
-2. Load the extension in Chrome developer mode
-3. Make your changes
-4. Test thoroughly on X/Twitter
-5. Submit a pull request

 ### Areas for Contribution
 - **Keyword Lists**: Add more crypto-related terms
 - **UI Improvements**: Enhance the popup or options interface